 - Seekh Kababs: Seekh kabab are another great freezer recipe.
 I’ve tried forming them into kabobs before cooking and after cooking, and they both work.
 If you freeze while they’re uncooked, don’t allow them to thaw but cook directly.
 If thawing from cooked, pan-fry to get a nice char.

 - Date balls/bars: Date balls or bars make an excellent option for both Suhoor and Iftar and freeze very well.
-Freeze in an airtight container.
+For best results, freeze in an airtight container.

 Freezer-Friendly Dinner Recipes: